5 Essential Port Forwarding Techniques Every Developer Should Know

 1. Local Port Forwarding

 Local port forwarding lets you access a remote service as if it were running on your local machine.
 For example, if a database server on port 5432 is only accessible from the remote host, you can run ssh -L 5432:localhost:5432 user@remote to tunnel it to your local port 5432.
-This is invaluable for development workflows where you need to connect a local IDE or GUI tool to a remote database securely.

 2. Remote Port Forwarding